7 Secrets of Root Cause Analysis

 If the purpose of an interview is to collect information, we should use a process that stimulates remembering.

-Not only did interruptions for questions cause problems, but also the questions being asked didn’t help stimulate remembering.
+Not only did interruptions for questions cause problems, but also, the questions being asked didn’t help stimulate remembering.
 Fisher and Geiselman came up with a new interviewing process called “cognitive interviewing” that helps the interviewer encourage the interviewee to remember much more and thus improve the amount of information collected.

 Another problem that was noted in Fisher and Geiselman’s research was that interviewees often tried to provide the interviewer with the “most important” information.
 They filtered what they told the interviewer.
 The interviewee didn’t understand that some detail that they thought was “unimportant” was something that the interviewer really needed.
-Because the interviewer didn’t know the detail, they couldn’t ask about it.
+Because the interviewer didn’t know the details, they couldn’t ask about it.
 Therefore, the information was lost.

 The TapRooT® 5-Day Advanced Root Cause Analysis Team Leader Course includes cognitive interviewing combined with the TapRooT® SnapCharT® technique to improve interviews.
-This shifts the interviews from a questioning to a listening process.
+This shifts the interviews from questioning to a listening process.
 The cognitive interviewing process encourages interviewees to share all the info they know by encouraging them to remember.
-Also, the interviewee is told to provide details no matter how small or unimportant.
+Also, the interviewee is told to provide details, no matter how small or unimportant.

-You can’t solve all human performance problems with discipline, training, and procedures.
+Secret 5: You can’t solve all human performance problems with discipline, training, and procedures.

 2. Training.
 This may be the most used (and misused) corrective action of all.

 3. Procedures.
 If you don’t have one, write one.
 If you already have one, make it longer.